Mirage (Fleetwood Mac album): Critical reception

 Billboard commended the efforts of all three songwriters for "contributing their strongest songs yet."
 They said that the album demonstrated Buckingham's capabilities as an arranger, particularly in regards to the vocal harmonies, which they felt were evocative of the Beach Boys' best work.
 Cashbox wrote that the "perky, upbeat energy and soaring vocals that have come to be identified as the Fleetwood Mac sound are abundantly evident" on Mirage, which they felt marked a return to the production and stylistic choices found on Rumours.

 In The Boston Phoenix, Ken Emerson wrote that "For all its pleasant tunefulness, Mirage (Warner Bros.) is not a retreat to the tried-and-true pop format of Fleetwood Mac and Rumours.
 Neither, despite its avante-garde oddities, does it surrender to the incoherence of Tusk.
 Rather, it’s a winning synthesis of the best of both worlds...
 Mirage represents yet another metamorphosis; certainly Fleetwood Mac's most delightful album, it may also be the most rewarding."
 Sandy Robertson of Sounds thought that the album bore a "superficial resemblance" to Rumours and also believed that Christine McVie's "Hold Me" and "Only Over You" were the best songs on Mirage.

 Following the release of Mirage, Buckingham told Rolling Stone that he rejected the premise that the album was a Rumours redux and also characterised Mirage as "a more conservative album".
 In a different interview with the Chicago Tribune, Buckingham called Mirage "a fairly progressive album" in terms of the production and thought that "Gypsy" and "Eyes of the World" most exemplified this.

 In 1987, Buckingham dismissed Mirage as "safe" and "uninspiring".
 Christine McVie also expressed reservations with Mirage and believed that it "supplied the public with what they were expecting" from Fleetwood Mac.
 She also called the album a "wimpy Rumours" and said "there were a few good songs on [Mirage], but the overall impact was superficial."
-Fleetwood commented that the band approached Mirage as a more traditional album and that they would "never go there again in terms of playing it safe."
+Fleetwood commented that the band approached Mirage as a more traditional album and said that they would "never go there again in terms of playing it safe."